Big1533/sdl_android_guides/docs/Mobile Navigation/Video Streaming/index.md

 ```

 !!!
 Note
-If you are obfuscating the code in your app, make sure to exclude you `SdlRemoteDisplay` class from being obfuscated.
+If you are obfuscating the code in your app, make sure to exclude your `SdlRemoteDisplay` class.
 For more information on how to do that, you can check [Proguard Guidelines](/guides/android/proguard-guidelines/).
 !!!

 ## Managing the Stream